-Reason: In order to ensure timeous delivery of biodiversity enhancement measures.
+Reason: In order to agree the position of the biodiversity measures and ensure they are provided timeously.

 9. No development shall commence until a scheme for the provision of a communal bin storage area for flatted properties in the development has been submitted to and approved in writing by the Planning Authority.
 Thereafter, no flats shall be brought into use unless they are served by the bin storage facilities as approved under this condition for their respective block.